tamakiii-sandbox/hello-github-issue-template/.github/ISSUE_TEMPLATE/issue_template.md

 ---
-name: Issue Template
+name: New issue
-about: Default issue template
+about: Blank issue template
 title: ''
 labels: ''
 assignees: ''